xen0vas/UserManager/README.md

 #UserManager

-UserManager is a Linux tool which helps Linux administrators to manage user accounts and groups.
+UserManager is a Linux tool developed with c++ and Qt framework which helps Linux administrators to manage user accounts and groups.
 The tools has a friendly good looking dashboard and does the following

 - add,edit,delete user accounts and groups
 - add users to groups